Editor’s Note: This post was originally published in May 2015 and has been updated for accuracy and comprehensiveness

 Sleep props can be anything that your child needs in order to fall asleep, from a pacifier to a stuffed animal.

-With Babywise sleep training, the ideal is to avoid sleep props and instead allow the baby to learn how to self soothe and fall asleep on their own.
+With Babywise sleep training method, (or any sleep method!) the ideal is to avoid sleep props and instead allow the baby to learn how to self-soothe and fall asleep on their own.

 For me personally, using the pacifier with my first baby caused me a lot of guilt.